 "We had a couple of times where people had deleted emails and we just had no way to recover any single emails or mailboxes without recovering the whole system.
 So we couldn't provide the service that people expect," Potts explained.
 "We got very nervous when anything went wrong with the server.
 It was a business risk."

 Musto also needed secure data access for travelling employees.
 To cover for email outages and remote access challenges, the company provided USB flash drives.
 These presented their own risks, such as employees forgetting to save documents or data to their drives.
-Clearly Musto needed more reliable business email solutions and collaboration system.
+Clearly Musto needed a more reliable email and collaboration system.

 Vodafone UK captains Office 365, Nokia implementation